 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

-This Easter, Hallmark is making it easy for us to connect with Mimi.
-I took the boys with me to Walmart and let them pick out cards to send to Grandma for Easter.
+This year, I let them pick out cards to send to Grandma for Easter.
 Thanks to the value section, I could afford to let them each pick a card.
-How fun for Grandma to get a full mailbox of Hallmark cards and Easter crafts from her great-grandsons way down in California!
+How fun for Grandma to get a full mailbox of cards and some easy Easter crafts from her great-grandsons way down in California!

 I didn’t want to send an empty card to Mimi, so I wandered the halls of Pinterest in search of inspiration.
 I needed easy paper crafts that the kids would do.
 I also needed something that would fit inside a card.
 I ended up with three different Easter crafts that will brighten Grandma’s day and hopefully make her feel extra special!